CumulusNetworks/config-backup-upgrade-helper/README.md

   install of an image.

 - Clears out all of /mnt/persist except for backup archives and license files.
-  Copy any desired files off the box before running this script.
+  Copy any desired files from /mnt/persist off the box before running this script.
   This is done because having any config files in /mnt/persist is a dangerous workflow that can result in configuration surprises after a reboot.